IBM/powerai-market-sentiment/README.md

 uses TensorFlow and the IBM PowerAI machine learning framework to train and test the data.

-After hundreds of thousands of interations over the data using multiple models, the notebook is able to achieve a 70% success rate for predicting whether the Nasdaq Energy Index would close up or down on any given day.
+After hundreds of thousands of iterations over the data using multiple models, the notebook is able to achieve a 70% success rate for predicting whether the Nasdaq Energy Index would close up or down on any given day.